 - Just as in the previous example with steam, electricity use reaches a critical mass around 1900

-- New jobs were created for people to manufacture, install then maintain this technology but the number of new jobs never matches the jobs lost.
+- Although new technology jobs were created, the number of new jobs never matched the jobs lost.

 - Electromechanical Computers (processor generation-1)